energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Colombia.rst

-In Colombia, the car occupancy rate is less than 1.3 passengers per car:
+In Belgium, the car occupancy rate is less than 1.3 passengers per car:
 1.3 in 2015 and estimated at 1.26 in
 :cite:`BureaufederalduPlan2012`.
 The annual distance of a car depends on its type of motorization: from 9 500 km/year for a city